amalog/scratch/sketch/aaa.md

 My ideal language is a constraint logic language because functional programming is a subset thereof.

-merd uses WYSIHIIP to let whitespace dictate parenthesis.
-An interesting idea.
-I'd have to play with it for a while to see how it works in practice.
-This approach might allow one to eliminate all operator precedence levels.

-Operator precedence numbers are obnoxious.
-It'd be nice to use the Cecil way: define a partial-order relation on operators.

-Postfix operators are convenient for syntactic sugar.
-For example, a date library which defines days, weeks, hours, etc. as postfix operators allows: add(Date0, 3 days, Date).

 Efficient data structures typically have a larger impact on runtime performance than efficient programming languages.
 That suggests that a language should focus on being able to easily reuse libraries that implement efficient data structures.

 To facilitate tooling, one should be able to easily tokenize the language without having to parse it.
 For syntax highlighting, rudimentary syntax checking, style checking, pretty printing, etc., a quick tokenization phase is enough.
 It should be easy to do.